Edible plant · leafy greens

 Care notes

 A fast, productive leafy brassica for hydroponic growing.
-EC 1.5-2.5 mS/cm. pH 6.0-7.0.
+EC 1.2-2.0 mS/cm. pH 6.0-7.0.
 Temperature: 1224°C (cool-season, like broccoli).
-Moderate light (DLI 14-20 mol/m2/day).
-NFT, DWC, or media bed systems.
+Moderate light (DLI 12-18 mol/m2/day).
+NFT, DWC or media-bed systems.
 From seed to first leaf harvest: 5-7 weeks.
-Harvest lower leaves progressively (cut-and-come-again); the plant continues producing new leaves from the center for months.
-Unlike heading broccoli, spigarello doesn't require precise temperature control for head formation; you're harvesting leaves, not waiting for a head.
-This makes it easier and faster to grow than regular broccoli.
-The mild, sweet broccoli-like flavor is more versatile than kale in cooking.
-For the classic Pugliese preparation: saute chopped spigarello with garlic, anchovy, chile flakes, and olive oil, toss with orecchiette pasta and a shower of Pecorino Romano.
-A rewarding specialty brassica for Italian cooking enthusiasts.
+Harvest the lower leaves progressively (cut-and-come-again) and the plant keeps producing new leaves from the centre for months.
+Unlike heading broccoli, spigarello needs no precise temperature control for head formation, since you are harvesting leaves rather than waiting for a head, which makes it easier and faster than regular broccoli.
+Its mild, sweet broccoli-like flavour is more versatile than kale in cooking.
+For the classic Pugliese dish, saute chopped spigarello with garlic, anchovy, chile flakes and olive oil and toss with orecchiette and Pecorino Romano.

 Notable varieties